micromouse-utad/MMKit-PH/README.md

 <img src="imgs/mmkit_uart.png" width=500></img>

-To connect to the UART you can use the program [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), with the baud rate being 57600.
+To connect to the UART you can use the program [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), with the baud rate being 57600 or use the Arduino Serial port also using the same baud rate

 After the Serial connection is made, you can press 'h' to get the full list of commands available through it.